COVESA/cdsp/cdsp/information-layer/handlers/src/README.md

 > [!WARNING]
 > Do not commit this file to GitHub!

-In order to work with your custom database handler, it is required to initialize it in the [websocket-server.ts](../../router/src/websocket-server.ts).
+In order to work with your custom database handler, it is required to create it in the [HandlerCreator.ts](./HandlerCreator.ts).

 ```ts
 switch (handlerType) {